-12 At the Hairdresser's
+9 At the Hairdresser's

 - Good morning.
-Hair and Beauty Saloon.

-- Good morning.
+Hair and Beauty Saloon. - Good morning.
 I'd like to make an appointment, please, for 3 o'clock this afternoon. - I'm sorry, madam.
-How about tomorrow morning; 10 o'clock?

-- That'll be all right.
+How about tomorrow morning; 10 o'clock? - That'll be all right.

 Hairdresser: Good morning, madam.
 Will you sit here, please.
 What will it be?
 Mary: I want my hair shampooed, cut and set.
 And you know, I'd like to make a new hair style.
 Have you got any pictures?

 H.: Yes.
 Here you are.
 How do you like this style?
-It's very much in vogue/it's all the vogue.
+It's very much in vogue.